jj230/jj230/azure-soc.md

 Though the alert was a false positive, this type of traffic shouldn’t be reaching the VM.&#x20;

 Closing Incident as False Positive.
-Will start process for security hardening.
+Will start the process for security hardening.

 ## BEFORE AND AFTER METRICS